 How do you know if an employee is under the influence?
 How should I confront my employee?
 What are the symptoms of prescription pill abuse?

-The DOT requires that all regulated companies employ supervisors who are trained to recognize the signs and symptoms of drug and alcohol use so they are qualified to determine if reasonable suspicion testing is needed.
+The DOT requires that all regulated companies employ supervisors who are trained to recognize the signs and symptoms of drug and alcohol use so they will be qualified to determine if reasonable suspicion testing is needed.
 This class is designed to satisfy that requirement.
 This class is also invaluable to non-regulated, private companies who wish to equip their supervisors with the skills necessary to make a legally defensible reasonable suspicion determination.
-The class is customizable to your company’s policy and is available at your business location or at our corporate office in Boise, Idaho.
+The class is customizable to your company’s policy and is available at your business location or online.

-This training is ideal for those who need immediate training for new or newly promoted supervisors, those who lack the time or resources needed for coordinating a live training and for companies based in remote locations who might have difficulty accessing our live training.
-This two-hour training meets the DOT’s requirements for supervisor training.
-Click below to be directed to the training portal.
+This training is ideal for those who need immediate training for new or newly promoted supervisors, those who lack the time or resources needed for coordinating a live training, or for companies based in remote locations who might have difficulty accessing our live training.
+This three-hour training meets the DOT’s requirements for supervisor training.

 How do I know what the DOT requires of me as an employer?

-The DOT requires that each regulated company employ at least one representative who acts as the drug and alcohol testing coordinator, the DER.
+The DOT requires that each regulated company employ at least one representative who acts as the drug and alcohol testing coordinator, the Designated Employer Representative (DER).
 Navigating the multitude of DOT requirements for the DER can be daunting and confusing.
-This three hour course explains DER responsibilities in a clear, logical and easy-to-understand manner.
-It also gives the DER and Wienhoff, as the Third-Party Testing Administrator, a valuable opportunity to discuss our roles and responsibilities in relation to one another.
-The class is customizable to your company’s policy and is available at your business location (within the state) or at our corporate office in Boise, Idaho.
+This three-hour course explains DER responsibilities in a clear, logical, and easy-to-understand manner.
+It also gives the DER, and Wienhoff, as the Third-Party Testing Administrator, a valuable opportunity to discuss our roles and responsibilities in relation to one another.
+The class is customizable to your company’s policy and is available at your business location or online.

 How can I ensure that my employees are well-educated about drugs and alcohol and my company drug and alcohol policy?

 Wienhoff provides comprehensive employee training programs for all types of companies.
 Our employee training course complies with DOT-required training guidelines for safety-sensitive employees.
-For non-regulated employers, this educational program ensures that your employees understand your testing program, learn about drug testing myths and, most importantly, the dire consequences of drug use in the workplace.
-The class is customizable to your company’s policy and is available at your business location (within the state) or at our corporate office in Boise, Idaho.
-This training is also available online.
-Click here to be directed to the training portal.
+For non-regulated employers, this educational program ensures that your employees understand your testing program, learn about drug testing myths, and, most importantly, the dire consequences of drug use in the workplace.
+The class is customizable to your company’s policy and is available at your business location or online.

 DOT Urine Specimen Collection Technician and “Train the Trainer” Training